SFX

 Background information

 SFX, or Special Effects, was developed at Ghent University in 1998 by Herbert Van de Sompel and Patrick Hochstenbach.
-It is an answer to the Harvard Problem, where a researcher finds sources on the internet, but cannot find the sources even though their library should have access to them.
+It's an answer to the Harvard Problem, where a researcher finds sources on the internet, but can't access the sources even though their library should have a subscription to them.
 Since then, SFX has become the most frequently used link resolver worldwide.
 It was sold to Ex Libris in 2000.

 More tips